AljoschaMeyer/bpmux-rel/README.md

 The `2 ^ len` bytes following the request id bytes are an unsigned integer indicating the length of the payload.

 After the `len` bytes, place that many bytes of payload.
 This consumes as much top-level credit.

+Upon receiving this chunk, a peer must acknowledge it.

 If `req == 3`, the chunk acknowledges the closing of a request sent by this endpoint.
 The `2 ^ len` bytes following the tag specify the id of the request on which to acknowledge the closing. `len` may not be 3.